 The underside of the controller featured an expansion slot where various accessories could be inserted to enhance gameplay.
 This trait was replicated on the controllers for Microsoft's Xbox and Sega's Dreamcast.

-During the lifespan of the N64, Nintendo released various "Paks" used to enhance the console in some way or give it extra functionality.
+During the lifespan of the N64, Nintendo released various accessory "Paks" used to either enhance the console's existing capabilities or add extra functionality.

 The Nintendo 64 Disk Drive was an add-on to the N64 console designed to keep third party developers from making games for a CD based system.
 It allowed the reading of magnetic disks that were larger in capacity to cartridges and allowed for saving data in them.

-The following are the top 10 best selling games for the Nintendo 64.
-In brackets is the total worldwide sales for the game stated.
+The following are the top ten best-selling games released for the Nintendo 64.